 - 1. Certified true copies of the Memorandum and Articles of Association of our Company, as amended from time to time. - 2.
 Copy of Certificate of Incorporation dated November 08, 2001, issued under the name Samay project Services Private Limited, issued by Assistant Registrar of Companies, Tamil Nadu. - 3.
 Copy of Fresh Certificate of Incorporation dated August 07, 2024, issued by Registrar of Companies, Central Processing Centre consequent to name change from Samay Project Services Private Limited to Samay Project Services Limited pursuant to the conversion of our Company into a Public Limited Company. - 4.
 Resolution of the Board of Directors dated August 12, 2024 in relation to the Issue. - 5.
-Resolution of the Shareholders of our Company, passed at the Extra Ordinary General Meeting held on August 13, 2024 in relation to the Issue. - 6.
-Peer Reviewed Auditor's report for Restated Financial Statements dated September 23, 2024 included in this Draft Red Herring Prospectus. - 7.
-The Statement of Possible Tax Benefits dated September 23, 2024 from our Peer Review Auditor included in this Draft Red Herring Prospectus. - 8.
-Copies of Audited Financial Statements of the Company for the financial year ended March 31, 2024, 2023 and 2022. - 9.
-Consents of our Directors, Promoters, Company Secretary and Compliance Officer, Chief Financial Officer, Senior Management Personnel, Statutory Auditor, Peer Review Auditor, Banker(s) to the Company, Book Running Lead Manager, Legal Advisor to the Issue, Registrar to the Issue, Banker to the Issue, Syndicate Member, Underwriter and Market Maker to act in their respective capacities.
+Resolution of the Shareholders of our Company, passed at the Extra Ordinary General Meeting held on August 13, 2024 in relation to the Issue. - Peer Reviewed Auditor's report for Restated Financial Statements dated June 03, 2025 included in this Red Herring Prospectus. - 7.
+The Statement of Possible Tax Benefits dated June 03, 2025 from our Peer Review Auditor included in this Red Herring Prospectus. - 8.
+Copies of Audited Financial Statements of the Company for the financial year ended March 31, 2025, 2024 and 2023. - 9.
+Consents of our Directors, Promoters, Company Secretary and Compliance Officer, Chief Financial Officer, Senior Management Personnel, Statutory Auditor, Peer Review Auditor, Banker(s) to the Company, Book Running Lead Manager,

+Legal Advisor to the Issue, Registrar to the Issue, Banker to the Issue, Syndicate Member, Underwriter and Market Maker to act in their respective capacities.

 - 10. Certificate on KPI's issued by the Peer Reviewed Auditor, M/s.
-AY & Co, Chartered Accountants, by way of their certificate dated September 23, 2024. - 11.
-Board Resolution dated September 23, 2024 for approval of Draft Red Herring Prospectus, dated for [●] approval of Red Herring Prospectus, dated for [●] approval of Prospectus - 12.
-Due Diligence Certificate dated [●] to SEBI by the Book Running Lead Manager. - 13.
-Approval from NSE vide letter dated [●] to use the name of NSE in this Issue Document for listing of Equity Shares on the NSE Emerge.
+AY & Co, Chartered Accountants, by way of their certificate dated June 03, 2025. - 11.
+Board Resolution dated December 04, 2024 for approval of Draft Red Herring Prospectus, dated for June 07, 2025 approval of Red Herring Prospectus, dated for [•] approval of Prospectus - 12.
+Due Diligence Certificate dated June 06, 2025 including the site visit report to be submitted to SEBI by the Book Running Lead Manager. - 13.
+Approval from NSE vide letter dated February 21, 2025 to use the name of NSE in this Issue Document for listing of Equity Shares on the NSE Emerge.

-Any of the contracts or documents mentioned in this Draft Red Herring Prospectus may be amended or modified at any time if so, required in the interest of our Company or if required by the other parties, without the consent of shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.
+Any of the contracts or documents mentioned in this Red Herring Prospectus may be amended or modified at any time if so, required in the interest of our Company or if required by the other parties, without the consent of shareholders subject to compliance of the provisions contained in the Companies Act and other relevant statutes.